Localization Driven Quantum Sensing

+We focus on an observable that measures the occupation imbalance between the even and odd sites.
+The corresponding operator is ${\hat{O}_{cdw}}{=}\sum_{i}(-1)^{i} \hat{c}^{\dagger}_{i} \hat{c}_{i}/n_f$, which reveals the charge density wave (CDW) order in a quantum state.
+For instance, this operator is directly measurable within the optical lattice set-up loaded with ultracold atoms \cite{Schreiber15}.
 We consider system size up to $L=1597$.
 The computation of OFI, as followed from Eq.~(2), requires evaluation of the expectation values of $\langle \hat{O}_{cdw} \rangle$, $\langle \hat{O}_{cdw}^2 \rangle$, where $\hat{O}_{cdw}^2{=}\sum_{i,j} (-1)^{i+j} \hat{n}_i \hat{n}_j$.
 From now on, we switch to a more convenient notation for the operator expectation value: $O_{\alpha} \equiv \langle \hat{O}_{\alpha} \rangle$.
-Remarkably, as shown in Fig.~1(a), the CFI (see Eq.~(3) and related discussion), corresponding to this operator, $F_C(\hat{O}_{cdw})$, saturates $F_Q$.
-Figure~1(b) shows the modulus of the charge density order, $|O_{cdw}|$, as a function of the amplitude of the potential, $V$.
-Due to the extended nature of the quantum state, $O_{cdw}$ gradually diminishes with increasing system size in the delocalized phase , but acquires a finite value in the localized phase.
+Figure~1(a) shows the modulus of the charge density order, $|O_{cdw}|$, as a function of the amplitude of the potential, $V$.
+Due to the extended nature of the quantum state, $O_{cdw}$ gradually diminishes with increasing $L$ in the delocalized phase but acquires a finite value in the localized phase.
 This feature, as expected, becomes sharper with increasing system size and proceeds to assume a step function-like structure with vanishing $|O_{cdw}|$ in the extended phase in the thermodynamic limit.
 The inflation points corresponding to different system sizes tend to converge towards the infinite system transition point, $V_c{=}2$.
-Figure 1(c) shows OFI, $F_{cdw}$, corresponding to the various system sizes as a function of $V$.
+Figure 1(b) shows OFI, $F_{cdw}$, corresponding to the various system sizes as a function of $V$.
 The $F_{cdw}$ develops a peak at finite size transition points, $V^*$.
-They are characterized via the gradual prominence of the peaks at near $V_c$.
-While QFI at the transition point, $F_Q^*$, admits a scaling of $F_Q^*{=}L^{2.01(1)}$, the OFI at the transition point, $F_{cdw}^*$, scales like $F_{cdw}^*{=}L^{1.54(4)}$ (see Fig.~1(d)).
-The scaling associated with $F_{cdw}^*$ is less than the HL limit but comfortably beats the SNL and hence offers a genuine quantum advantage in the measurement precision.
+They are characterized via gradual prominence of the peaks at near $V_c$.
+While QFI at the transition point, $F_Q^*$, admits a scaling of $F_Q^*{=}L^{2.01(1)}$, the OFI at the transition point, $F_{cdw}^*$, scales like $F_{cdw}^*{=}L^{1.54(4)}$ (see Fig.~1(c)).
+The scaling associated with $F_{cdw}^*$ is less than the HL limit but comfortably beats the SNL, hence offering a genuine quantum advantage in the measurement precision.